ScrapeGraphAI/docusaurus-docs/docs/Graphs/pdf_scraper_graph.md

 - **verbose (bool)**: A flag indicating whether to show print statements during execution.
 - **headless (bool)**: A flag indicating whether to run the graph in headless mode.
 - **model_token (int)**: The token limit for the language model.
-- **library (str)**: The library used for web scraping.

 #### Methods

 - **`__init__(self, prompt: str, source: str, config: dict, schema: Optional[str] = None)`**
-  - Initializes the `ScriptCreatorGraph` with a prompt, source, configuration, and schema.
+  - Initializes the `PDFScraperGraph` with a prompt, source, configuration, and schema.
   - **Args**:
     - `prompt (str)`: The prompt for the graph.
     - `source (str)`: The source of the graph.